NeptuneMagicSauce/CatPi/README.md

 ```

 # TODO
-- set up v19 for all 3 clangs: clang format clangd

-- libhx711: what happens when unplugged?
+- libhx711: what happens when unplugged? crashes
+ - start unplugged
+ - start unplugged then plug (multiple times)
+ - start plugged then unplug (multiple times)
+ - start in buggy state
 - libhx711: what about setting another gain? (including for calibration?)
 - libhx711: can we take out the implementation and do it in tree?
 - libhx711: is there a tare function?